 - Save and Warm will come to where you meet.
 We run relaxed group workshops with games and activities

-- Save and Warm provides impartial advice and support on suitable tariffs, the cheapest way to pay bills, and how to reduce the amount of energy used
+- Save and Warm provides impartial advice and support on suitable tariffs, the cheapest way to pay bills and how to reduce the amount of energy people use

-- Save and Warm provides information about schemes offered by the Government or energy suppliers that could help with energy costs
+- Save and Warm provides information about schemes offered by the Government or energy suppliers that could help people reduce their energy costs

 If your organisation has contact with vulnerable consumers and you would like to learn more about how Save and Warm can work with you please contact:

 Janet Clark or Samantha Smith at Community Lincs

 Telephone: 01529 301962 / 301960